Skip to main content

 Why Dishonored 2 didn't sell as much as it's Predecessor

-So is it that somehow the game went much unappreciated, unlike it's predecessor which managed to sell a whole lot more? (over 5.8 million copies Worldwide).
-Not exactly so, and that's what this article will be all about.
+So is it that somehow the game went much unappreciated, unlike it's predecessor which managed to sell a whole lot more (the first Dishonored sold over 5.8 million copies Worldwide)?
+Well, not exactly so, and that's what this article will be all about.

-While it's true that the awful performance problems that Dishonored 2 had at launch did indeed put a dent in it's sales and in public perception of the game, but ultimately the game could've easily bounced back from those issues with patches (and time) so external problems aren't solely to blame for it's lackluster sales.
-And from my time with the game, it seems that there are some specific choices in game design that Dishonored 2 had made which is more likely the cause for it's rather poor sales than anything else.
+While it's true that the crippling performance problems that Dishonored 2 had at launch did indeed put a dent in both it's sales and in public perception of the game, but ultimately it could've easily bounced back from those issues with patches and other fixes so external problems aren't solely to blame for it's lackluster sales.
+And from my time with the game, it seems that there are some key design choices that Dishonored 2 had made which are far more likely the causes for it's lower sales than anything else.

-And much of that is missing in Dishonored 2 where the devs clearly went to lengths to make sure it's not nearly the kind of Power trip that it's predecessor was, even though it features plenty of supernatural abilities.
-The gameplay, especially the mana system which regenerates like a slog, has also been made a bit slower than the first Dishonored, which forces the player to be a lot more tactical rather than encouraging them to indulge in bursts of spectacular gameplay showpieces that Dishonored 1 did.
+And much of that is missing in Dishonored 2 where the devs clearly went to lengths to make sure it's not quite the kind of Power trip that it's predecessor was, even though it features a plethora of supernatural abilities.
+The gameplay, especially the mana system which regenerates at a considerably slower pace than the first Dishonored, indirectly forces the player to be a lot more tactical rather than encouraging them to indulge in bursts of spectacular gameplay showpieces that Dishonored 1 did.

 And this is what I suspect had turned away many gamers who were expecting a similar power-fantasy experience akin to the first Dishonored.
 While the powers are still there and works the exact same ways as they did in the first game, Dishonored 2 requires you to rely more on it's core Stealth mechanics than it's Superpowers and it's designed in ways where the powers are best used only in short bursts and with thoughtfully planned executions.
-And this might be why the game gave the impression that it's a much more tightly crafted experience that doesn't play as fast and loose like it's predecessor did, which would be right in more ways than one.
+As a result, the game can be a bit less accessible to anyone who's expecting a similar gameplay experience like the first Dishonored offered.
+And this might be why the game gave the impression that it's a much more tightly crafted and doesn't play as fast and loose like it's predecessor, which would be right in more ways than one.

-So that could be the reason why despite being a greater game in lots of ways, Dishonored 2 failed to garner the commercial success of it's predecessor.
-Which is a shame, cause the amount of work and passion that went onto creating this game is monumental, and clearly deserving of a whole lot more revenue than they've had.
+So that could be the reason why despite being a greater game in lots of ways (except the Story), Dishonored 2 failed to garner the commercial success of it's predecessor.
+Which is a real shame, cause the amount of work and passion that went into creating this game is monumental, and clearly deserving of a whole lot more revenue than it did.

 Comments